starkfell/100DaysOfIaC/articles/day.68.manage.access.to.linux.vms.using.key.vault.part.1.md

 ## Conclusion

-In today's article in we continued where we left off in **[Part 8](./day.51.building.a.practical.yaml.pipeline.part.8.md)** and added in the deployment of an Azure Container Instance using the NGINX Image from our Azure Container Registry **pracazconreg**.
+In today's article in we generated a new set of SSH Keys, deployed a new Resource Group and Key Vault and stored the SSH Keys and the Private Key Password in the Key Vault as secrets and then deployed a new Linux VM using the new SSH Public Key.
+Tomorrow, we'll show how you can login to the Linux VM with the SSH Keys without ever having them permanently stored on the host you are working from.
 If there's a specific scenario that you wish to be covered in future articles, please create a **[New Issue](https://github.com/starkfell/100DaysOfIaC/issues)** in the [starkfell/100DaysOfIaC](https://github.com/starkfell/100DaysOfIaC/) GitHub repository.